AI-Fundamentals/DiffPrivNPUserModeling/jobscripts/README.md

 ## Workflow for experiment 1

-### **Step 0: [Clone repo and copy jobscripts to main folder]**
+### **Step 0: [Setup repo/data and copy jobscripts to main folder]**

+1. Clone the repo onto CSF.

+2. Copy the relevant data files into the `/data/ex1/` and `/data/ex2` folders.

-Clone the repo onto CSF.
-These jobscripts are kept in a folder to keep the code tidy, but they must be copied to the parent folder (i.e. one level up from this folder) to run.
+3. Copy the jobscripts kept in this folder into the parent folder (i.e. one level up from this folder) to run.

+4. Edit the relevant [settings files](../settings/README.md) for your experiments.

+5.

 ### **Step 1: [Setup Python Environment]**